romulus4444/Cloudy-Canvas/README.md

 `;admin filter get` Gets the current active filter.

 `;admin filter set <filter ID>` Sets the active filter to `<Filter ID>`.
 Validates that the filter is useable by the bot.
-The spoiler list and redlist are rebuilt after the new filter is set.
+The spoiler list is rebuilt after the new filter is set.

  ---